Why cash flow is more important than profit

 We’ve all seen entrepreneurs spectacularly fail to get investment when they don’t know their numbers.
 But what if you do know your figures but you can’t fathom why you’re strapped for cash when your profits are so healthy.
-None of these scenarios need apply to you; sometimes simply understanding the difference between cash flow and profit (see box out 1), then looking at profit versus cash flow can help you run a tight ship.
+None of these scenarios need apply to you; sometimes simply understanding the difference between cash flow and profit (see figure 1), then looking at profit versus cash flow can help you run a tight ship.

 Here are seven reasons why cash flow could be more important than profit, and a link at the end with handy tips on improving cash flow.

 1. Cash flow can be bought, profit can't

-If cash flow is a problem for a business like Yabber Gifts Ltd. (see box out 2), a small business owner could secure a loan against the assets that their money is tied up in.
+If cash flow is a problem for a business like Yabber Gifts Ltd. (see figure 2), a small business owner could secure a loan against the assets that their money is tied up in.
 You can’t secure a loan based on profit.
 Boosting your cash flow in this way can be a lifeline for small businesses looking to bridge the gap between ‘ticking along’ and ‘’high growth’.
-Getting yourself a business credit card and using it responsibly can also be a way to boost cash flow, while also helping you build an all- important business credit rating.
+Getting yourself a business credit card and using it responsibly can also be a way to boost cash flow, while also helping you build an all-important business credit rating.

 2. Investors and analysts will look at operating cash flow to determine a business’s potential

 If you’re looking for financial investment, it’s important to understand that analysts and potential investors will look at the business figures in full.
 This means revenue, net income and operating cash flow will together paint a picture of how well (or badly) a business can support itself and therefore its potential to grow.
-A business that's in profit can still go under if cash flow is poor (see box out 3).
+A business that's in profit can still go under if cash flow is poor (see figure 3).